simpixelated/simpixelated.com/content/posts/2018-07-06-my-management-philosophy/index.md

 ### Do I still still code?

 Sometimes I do miss being an individual contributor, but I believe that as a manager you have to give up on many of the "fun" projects to allow your team to enjoy their work and learn from those new experiences.
 I also do several things to stay close to the code.
 For one, I review every pull request, so that I'm up to date on the codebase and can share my knowledge with the rest of the team on a daily basis.
 When I do have time to code, I tend to focus on changes that will boost productivity for the entire team (see "leverage-based thinking" above).

+Follow me on [Twitter](https://twitter.com/simpixelated) if you want to hear more thoughts on management and working in software development.